 Jack Kirsch '44 established a new unrestricted fund at the Hamilton Community Foundation, for the benefit of Badin High School.
 Badin will receive an annual distribution from the fund to help underwrite the school's greatest need as determined by the administration.

-Mrs. Lane-Rickert established this fund in memory of her late husband.
-Recipients must exhibit true Christian ideals in and out of the classroom and demonstrate financial need.
+Established by the family in memory of their parents, recipients must exhibit true Christian ideals in and out of the classroom, as well as demonstrate financial need.

 The family and friends of Jack Loeffler ’61 established this scholarship in memory of Jack.
 He dedicated his life to helping others, coaching youth sports and to Catholic education.
 This award is bestowed by the faculty of Sacred Heart School to a Sacred Heart eighth grader who plans to attend Badin High School.
 The recipient must have participated in athletics sponsored by Sacred Heart Boosters, showed academic promise in the classroom and performed volunteer service in the community.